 Either subscription makes for a great short-listing system to find good stocks worth investigating yourself—and possibly even buying for your portfolio for the long-term.
 Both services recommend buying and holding for no less than five years, departing with some of the other swing trade alerts services people use to find short-term profit potential in the stock market.

-1. Motley Fool Rule Breakers: Best for Long-Term Investors Looking for Growth Stocks
+1. Motley Fool Stock Advisor: Best for Buy-and-Hold Investors

 - Available: Sign up here